li-2020-jl/Jialu-Li_Portfolio/final_project_JialuLi.md

 * Changes for next week to address the issues identified:
   * Select only a few state to show for reducing the complexity of the chart.
     * Investigate into the state difference and restriction policy difference in detail.
-    * Only select and compare the North Eastern States to a neighbor state of this region (Maryland vs. Pennslyvania, New Jersey, New York)
+    * Only select and compare within the North Eastern States and with a neighboring state (Pennslyvania vs. Maryland vs. New Jersey vs. New York)
   * Instead of red and and blue that are representative for political parties I would use yellow and blue.
   * I want to keep the map just for aesthetic purpose.
   * I would investigate further to come up with a hypothesis of the reason why increased cases appear in certain states.